wollmannbruno/blog/content/posts/2023/autocon-0-happened/index.md

 title: AutoCon 0 Happened
 description: AutoCon 0 was a great experience.
 At approximately 300 people, it offered the right mix of intimacy and a broad spectrum of expertise.
-lead: It Was Amazing.
+summary: It Was Amazing.
-summary: AutoCon 0 was a great experience.
-At approximately 300 people, it offered the right mix of intimacy and a broad spectrum of expertise.
+# summary: AutoCon 0 was a great experience.
+At approximately 300 people, it offered
+#   the right mix of intimacy and a broad spectrum of expertise.
 date: 2023-11-28T07:06:08-06:00
-thumbnail: images/autocon-0-happened.jpg
-images:
-  - images/autocon-0-happened.jpg
 categories:
   - Events
 tags: